sezya-kot/vehicle-app-python-template/README.md

 └── Test-SdvVehicleApp.ps1
 ```

-This folder consist of proto files required to generate necessary artifacts for the app.
+proto folder consist of proto files required to generate necessary artifacts for the app.
 ```bash
 proto/
 ├── databroker.proto